maelfabien/maelfabien.github.io/_posts/2019-8-19-Explorium7.md

 The French government has, for example, decided to publish most of its data as [open data](https://www.data.gouv.fr/fr/) (Geospatial data, population, car accidents...) with the hope of seeing some startups rise from this.
 We also trained our [painter classifier](https://www.explorium.ai/blog/whos-the-painter/) using open data published by an online art collection.

 Although open data sound promising, the quality of the data might not always perfect, and the quantity of information available is often limited.
+It is also time-consuming to identify the right dataset to use.

 ## Scraping

 Scraping, or web crawling, is the process by which we fetch the content of a webpage and copy the relevant information in a database.
 It remains today a common data acquisition strategy.
 Some websites are trying to prevent scraping, especially if the website contains valuable information (Craigslist, eBay, Amazon...).

 In the hit song classifier, we scrapped Wikipedia to get the Billboard 100 from the past 9 years.
+There are great and powerful tools such as BeautifulSoup that help us do this in Python.

 ## APIs